isri12/notesrepo/CPPNotes.md

 Remember that to enable polymorphism through virtual functions, you need to declare the base class function as `virtual` and use the `override` keyword in the derived class to indicate that you are intentionally overriding a virtual function.

 ##### **The problem with static binding **

+ which occurs when you have a function parameter or pointer/reference of the base class type, and you're passing an object of the derived class.
+In such cases, the function is bound to the base class version at compile-time.

+In the below  example, when you call grettings(d);, you're passing a DerivedClass object to a function that expects a BaseClass reference.
+Therefore, the BaseClass version of say_hello() is called due to static binding.

 ```cpp
 #include <iostream>
 #include <memory>